-2) Revenue from production contract
+2) Revenue from production services

-Revenue from production contract is revenue on behalf of the Company resulted from providing service on refining CPO to RBD Palm Oil and Palm Olein (Edible Oil).
-The customer will supply CPO, as well as taking liabilities in transporting such raw materials to the Company's factory.
+Revenue from production services is revenue on behalf of the Company resulted from providing services on refining CPO to RBD Palm Oil and Palm Olein (Edible Oil) and refining refined glycerine.
+The customer will supply CPO or crude glycerine, as well as taking liabilities in transporting such raw materials to the Company's factory.